akiryk/tutorials-learning-lessons/php.md

 // an array
 $this->categoryList = [];

-for($i = 0; $i < count($categoryIds); $i++) {
+// count and sizeof are the same thing for($i = 0; $i < count($categoryIds); $i++) {
     $category = $storefront->get_category($categoryIds[$i]);
     $this->categoryList[] = [